FREE RESOURCES

 • These activities are flexible, fun, and low-prep—perfect for groups of all sizes

-DO: Use Leadership Activities That Help Girls See Themselves as Change-Makers
+Leadership Activities to Help Girls See Themselves as Change-Makers

-Leadership isn’t about being the loudest or most outgoing—it’s about knowing your values, using your voice, and lifting others up along the way.
-These activities are designed to help girls lead in ways that feel authentic to them.
+Leadership isn't about being the most outgoing.
+It’s about knowing your values, using your voice, and showing up with purpose.
+These activities give girls different ways to lead in ways that feel authentic to them.

 1. “If I Were a Leader…” Cards

-Girls fill in prompts like “If I were a leader at school, I’d…” or “If I could change one thing in the world…” and then share in pairs or small groups.
+Girls complete prompts like “If I were a leader at school, I would…” or “If I could change one thing in the world, it would be…” Then they share in pairs or small groups.

 2. Collaborative Problem Solving